ZayanRashid295/Visionrd/utils/README.md

 - **Description**:

-This script visualizes hand annotations on a video by overlaying bounding boxes and keypoints on each frame.
-The annotations, stored in a JSON file, are processed to draw keypoints and finger connections on the video, which is then saved as a new output video.
+This script visualizes hand annotations on a video by overlaying bounding boxes, keypoints, and segmentation masks on each frame.
+The annotations, stored in a JSON file, are processed to draw keypoints, finger connections, and segmentation masks on the video, which is then saved as a new output video.
 The tool supports real-time visualization and can be stopped by pressing 'q'.

 - **How to Run**: